E-Gilley/Mint-Classics-Analysis/README.md

 ![Results-Common-Orders-Query](https://github.com/E-Gilley/MintClassicsAnalysis/assets/150806239/58f1aeab-f02b-4b76-9e44-27643c5c7d19)

-This proved to be a very interesting query, as we can see some unsual common product combinations.
+This proved to be a very interesting query, as we can see some unusual common product combinations.
 Also of note was that the most common product combination was not at the same warehouse.

 These results are sure to yield some high-specific recommendations during our analysis.

-### Query 7: Warehouse Efficiency
+### Query 2: Warehouse Efficiency

 The next query uses inventory turnover rate to paint a better picture of which warehouses are being run the most efficiently.